-The Grant Recipient must maintain copies of all purchase orders and, if possible, show evidence of distributing purchases equitably among suppliers.
+The Grant Recipient must maintain copies of all contracts and/or purchase orders and, if possible, show evidence of distributing purchases equitably among suppliers.

-For micro-purchases, no Materials and Services Record is required.
-Instead, complete the Additional Costs section of the TDA-GO Grant Overview page.
+For micro-purchases, no Materials and Services Report is required.
+Instead, complete the Eligible Costs not Reported on MSR section of the TDA-GO Grant Overview page.